ujina123/BacJoonCode_/README.md

 # Coding Test Practice
-This repository contains Baekjun code and programmer's code.
+This repository contains Baekjoon code and programmer's code.

 This is a auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).